-Prospective students are encouraged to review this catalog, the Student Fact File, program specific information and disclosures prior to signing an enrollment agreement.
+Prospective students are encouraged to review this catalog, the Student Fact File, program specific information and disclosures prior to signing the EAD.
+Students with a California residence are required to review, initial and sign the Performance Fact Sheet for their respective programs prior to executing the EAD.